Fujio-Turner/sg-log-reader-demo/docs/using.md

  - \# of _changes sent = 2 to 5 Minutes
  - ... etc to 1 hour or More

-NOTE: Just because a CBL device is connected a "long" time doesn't mean it took all that time to sync.
-It could already have finished pull and pushing data in seconds but has a continuous replication waiting for newest changes.
+NOTE: Just because a CBL device is connected for a "long" time doesn't mean it took all that time to sync.
+It could already have finished pulling and pushing data/docs in seconds but has a continuous replication open waiting for newest changes.

 #### Bugs & New Feature Requests